Skip to main content

 Managing Editor Arkansas Wildlife Magazine

 James Clinghan, who has graced this page and our emailed Weekly Fishing Report Newsletter in the past with some of his fishing photos, sent us this of his stepson catching one of several nice fish while taking on the Arkansas River’s Tar Camp Pool between Little Rock and Pine Bluff.
-This one is a nice largemouth bass.
+This one is a nice spotted bass.
 James says the youngster has not gone fishing much, but after this outing “he’s definitely hooked.”

 Reports are updated weekly, although some reports may be published for two weeks if updates are not received promptly or if reporters say conditions haven’t changed.
 Contact the reporter listed for the lake or stream you plan to fish for current news.